-Styrofoam cups are convenient because they are cheap and lightweight but Styrofoam cups can have a negative impact on the environment.
+Styrofoam cups are convenient because they are cheap and lightweight.
+However, it is important to understand how they impact the environment.

-Pollution caused by Styrofoam is not only unpleasant to look at but it is also harmful to our planet’s animal life.
+Pollution caused by Styrofoam is not only unpleasant to look at, but it also harms animal life.
 Animals often mistake Styrofoam as food and ingest it.
 This causes harm or death due to starvation, choking or chemical buildup in the digestive system.

+Previously, manufacturers used substances that depleted the ozone layer.
 The ozone layer is important because it protects the earth from the ultraviolet radiation produced by the sun.
-It allows us to enjoy the outdoors while being protected from harmful rays.
+It also protects us from harmful sunrays.

 Some communities feel that the only way to completely stop the environmental impacts of Styrofoam cups is to ban them completely.
-Styrofoam cup bans have been passed at the state and city level.
 New York City’s ban on Styrofoam containers went into effect on January 1, 2019, after a lawsuit prevented the ban from passing for about six years.
 However, not all states and municipalities have been able to pass bans.
 For instance, a 2018 proposal to ban Styrofoam cups in Hawaii was rejected by lawmakers despite support from the public.
 Opponents of the ban cited increased costs to consumers and small restaurants because recyclable or biodegradable food containers can be more expensive.
-This is a widely debated topic as some parties feel a ban is necessary and would immediately reduce litter.
-Other parties disagree and say that there is little evidence to prove that bans have helped the environment.
+A lot of people feel that a ban would immediately reduce litter.
+On the other hand, others disagree and say that there is little evidence to prove that bans have helped the environment.

-Progress has been made by restaurants on an individual level.
 Some restaurants have realized the negative impacts of Styrofoam and have stopped using them.
 Consumers have also persuaded restaurants to ban Styrofoam.
-For instance, a surfer in Hawaii, John John Florence, recently convinced a popular restaurant to replace their single-use Styrofoam cups with compostable cups.
+For example, a professional surfer in Hawaii, recently convinced a popular restaurant to replace their single-use Styrofoam cups with compostable cups.
 The restaurant agreed and it is estimated that this one decision will keep around 48,000 Styrofoam cups out of Hawaii.
 More and more restaurants in Hawaii are following suit.
 This eco-friendly philosophy has the ability to increase brand awareness and attract new customers.